test123-all/fst-label-creator/README.md

 ## Supported Templates
 Currently supported are the following templates:
-- #TODO: Check wether AveryZweckform uses the same template on every different product range with the same number of labels on each DIN A4 page (for example 65, 27, 48 and so on)
+- #TODO: Check whether AveryZweckform uses the same template on every different product range with the same number of labels on each DIN A4 page (for example 65, 27, 48 and so on)
-1. B7651: AveryZweckform B7651-?
+1. </b> 'B7651'</b>: AveryZweckform B7651-?
 Ultra-Resistente Etiketten 38mmx21mm (65 labels per DIN A4 page)
-2. L6011: AveryZweckform L6011-?
+2. </b> 'L6011'</b>: AveryZweckform L6011-?
 Typenschild-Etiketten 63.5mmx29.6mm (27 labels per DIN A4 page)
-3. L6009: AveryZweckform L6009-?
+3. </b> 'L6009'</b>: AveryZweckform L6009-?
 Typenschild-Etiketten 45.7mmx21.2mm (48 labels per DIN A4 page)

 ## Improvement Suggestions
 - Overall refactoring and restructuring of the code (especially if the software should be extended in the future)